Uberi/University-Notes/ECON101/ECON101.md

 Rational people make choices **at the margin**; they look at the consequences of making **incremental changes** in usage of resources.
 For example, the decision whether to buy something might depend on the cost of buying it, compared to the benefit of buying it.

+People look at doing the next unit of something, rather than looking at and considering everything in the past.

 The benefit from incremental increase is the **marginal benefit**.

 The **marginal benefit curve** measures the marginal benefit as units of a good or service available changes.
 It measures the most people are willing to pay for one more unit of a good or service, and is not derivable from the PPF.